Designing out risk early on in the planning process is key

 The goal is to create a safer environment through thoughtful and informed design, planning, and operation.

-We teach about this regularly and we speak about ‘designing out risk’.
+We teach about this regularly and we speak about ‘designing out risk’ otherwise known as prevention through design.
 Unsurprisingly, this is at the core of the ‘Safety by Design’ approach.

-A thorough risk assessment is foundational to ‘Safety by Design.’
+A thorough risk assessment is a foundational safe design principle.
 Done well, this approach will see the risk assessment being a truly ‘live document’ throughout the planning phase.

 Doing this from the outset will generally allow for the elimination of some risks.
 Often these risks can’t be eliminated later on in the planning or delivery phases.
 By then, it’s more about isolating or managing the risk, which is usually not ideal.